Experienced Mental Health Nurse Natalie tells us about her role and why she loves her job.

 What do you find most challenging?

-I find the short staffing levels and the recent impact on NHS services and resources a challenge.
+I find the short staffing levels and the seemingly endless impact on NHS services and resources a challenge.

 What would you tell a mental health nurse interested in agency work?

 To go for it!
-I joined Medacs Healthcare just over two years ago.
+I joined Medacs Healthcare in 2014.
 I love having the opportunity to work on a variety of interesting assignments and meet new people, including patients and other members of staff.
 I receive excellent support from my Medacs Healthcare consultant and have flexibility around my shifts.